Helpful Grass Raised Lamb Cooking Tips

 Shoulder Chops: follow above, best slow cooked with tomatoes or some type of sauce on the stove top with a covered sauté pan or baked in a covered dish, can also grill

-Shanks: follow above, best if cooked long and slow, pan sear each shank and then place in a covered pan in the preheated oven or in a preheated crock pot, then turn down the oven or crock pot and cook for at least 6 hours total.
+Shanks: follow above, best if cooked long and slow, pan sear each shank and then place in a covered pan in the preheated oven or in a preheated crock pot, then turn down the oven or crock pot and cook for 8 to 9 hours total, till the meat is completely falling off the bone.
 Note - we spice the meat with sea salt, pepper, and rosemary then we layer onions, celery, carrots, potatoes and add a cup or so of water and just let it cook all day.
-To make thicker broth prior to putting in the crock pot we dip the meat in egg and then in whole wheat flour and then pan sear.
-The flour is purchased through mass local food - FourStarFarms.com where it is grown without any chemicals, is non-GMO, etc.
+To make thicker broth prior to putting in the crock pot we dip the meat in egg or olive oil and then in flour (can be brown rice flour, or wheat or any variety you prefer) and then pan sear.

 Ground and Sausage: cook as you normally would any ground meat or sausage, can remove sausage from casings and use as loose or patty, both are great for lots of quick foods like pizza, Mexican burrito’s and taco’s, and grilling, also a nice alternative for spaghetti meat sauce